Continue reading on DataGuidance with:

 7.5.
 Data protection officer appointment

-DPOs are not regulated under the Law, however, they are introduced by the Bill through the infringement prevention model provisions.
+DPOs are not regulated under the Law, however, they are introduced by the Bill throughout the provisions of the infringement prevention model, which consists of compliance programs.
+The Bill sets out the minimum requirements for an infringement prevention model and regulates its certification process and registration in a National Register of Sanctions and Compliance, which will be administered by the Agency.
+It will be mandatory to have a Data Protection Officer if it is decided to adopt an infringement prevention model.
 The DPO must be appointed by the highest authority of the institutions, usually a board of directors, and must have autonomy regarding the privacy matters conducted.

 The DPO must meet the requirements of suitability, ability, and specific knowledge for the exercise of their functions.
+The DPO must maintain strict secrecy or confidentiality of the personal data known to him in the exercise of his position.
 The DPO may perform other duties, if they are compatible, and do not constitute a conflict of interest.

 7.6.
 Data breach notification

-Regarding the Bill, the data controller and processor must notify the Agency by the most expeditious means possible and without undue delay of any violations of the security measures.
+Regarding the Bill, the data controller and processor must notify the Agency by the most expeditious means possible and without undue delay of any violations of the security measures resulting in the accidental or unlawful destruction, leakage, loss, or alteration of the personal data processed or to the unauthorized communication or access to such data, where there is a reasonable risk to the rights and freedoms of data subjects.

 If the breach concerns sensitive data, minors' data, or financial data, data subjects must also be notified.